bbc/device_api-ios/README.md

 ## License

-*DeviceAPI-Android* is available to everyone under the terms of the MIT open source licence.
+*DeviceAPI-IOS* is available to everyone under the terms of the MIT open source licence.
 Take a look at the LICENSE file in the code.

 Copyright (c) 2015 BBC